Let Quantum Neural Networks Choose Their Own Frequencies: Discussion

 We note that, in theory, a FF model could also achieve parity with TF models if it had independent control of the coefficients of each basis function.
 Given data with a minimum frequency gap $\Delta_{d, \text{min}}$ and spanning a range $r_d = |\Omega_{d, \text{max}} - \Omega_{d, \text{min}}|$, a quantum model with $\frac{r_d}{\Delta_{d, \text{min}}}$ fixed frequencies could span all modes of the data.
 In this case, such a model could even represent data with non-regularly spaced frequencies (e.g., $\Omega_d=\{1, 1.2, 3\}$ by setting the coefficients $\vec{c}_j = 0$ for $\vec{\omega}_j=\{1.1, 1.3, 1.4, ..., 2.9\}$).
 However, such a model would be exponentially costly to train, since independent control of the coefficients of the model frequencies would generally require $\mathcal{O}(2^N)$ ansatz parameters.
 It is for this reason that we present TF models as having a practical advantage, within the context of scalable approaches to quantum machine learning.

 Looking forward, an interesting open question remains around the performance of other parameterizations of the generator.
 A notable instance of this would be $\hat{G} = \sum_{m=1}^N \text{NN}(\theta_F)\hat{Y}^m/2$, where the parameterization is set by a classical neural network.
 Interestingly, this has already been implemented in a different context in so-called hybrid quantum-classical networks~\cite{jaderberg2022quantum, mari2020transfer,liu2021hybrid,liu2022representation}, including studies of DQC~\cite{sedykh2023quantum}.
-The use of hybrid networks is typically motivated as relieving the computational burden off today's small-scale quantum models.
+The use of hybrid networks is typically motivated by the desire to relieve the computational burden from today's small-scale quantum models.
 Our work offers the insight that such architectures are actually using a classical neural network to set the frequencies of the quantum model.
+Promisingly, there is already early evidence to suggest that this scheme may lead to improved performance for classification~\cite{hur2023neural}.

 Compellingly, for many different parameterizations of TFFMs, a generator with regularly spaced eigenvalues is accessible within the parameter space.
 This is particularly true for the parameterizations studied in this work, which can be trivially realised as an orthogonal model when $\vec{\theta}_F=\mathds{1}$.
-This implies that, at worst, many classes of with TF models can fall back to the behaviour of standard FF models.
+This implies that, at worst, many classes of TF models can fall back to the behaviour of standard FF models.
 We find this, along with our results, a strong reason to explore in the future whether TF models could be an effective choice as a new default for variational quantum models.